Afnanfreelancer/APW-Research-Project/README.md

-# APW-Research-Project
+# APW Reseacrh Project

-Faculty Grading Practices and Student Perceptions of Fairness
+## Faculty Grading Practices and Student Perceptions of Fairness

-This repository contains the research project An Analysis of Faculty Grading Practices and Student Perceptions of Fairness at X University.
-The study explores how faculty design grading criteria, ensure transparency, mitigate biases, and provide feedback, alongside student perceptions of grading fairness.
+This repository hosts the research project An Analysis of Faculty Grading Practices and Student Perceptions of Fairness at X University.
+The study explores faculty grading criteria, transparency, bias mitigation, and feedback’s impact on student motivation and fairness perceptions.

 Project Overview